DHBern/parzival-static-api/README.md

     * (Optionally) set `verbose=true` to track the execution of the pipeline.
     * To run all tasks use `all=true` instead of `do`.
     * Example command: `java -jar $path-to-saxon/saxon-he-12.5.jar -s:generate.xsl -xsl:generate.xsl do='pass-through-originals contiguous-ranges`.

+The monopsis PDF is generated from locally stored, non-public source PDFs located under `src/data/pdf/`.
+The corresponding workflow is implemented in Python and is intentionally kept separate from the XSLT-based generation pipeline.

+Further details and requirements can be found in `src/monopsis/README.md`.

 ## Future options